 Arias regularly advises on the filing of trade marks and patents in Guatemala and Central America, often assisted by its offices throughout the region.
 The team has additional experience in contentious IP matters, including anti-counterfeiting claims, as well as in domain name, geographical indication and copyright issues, advertising and software licensing.
 Clients include major international names from the pharmaceutical, automotive, cosmetics and consumer product manufacturing sectors.
 Senior associate Ivón Hernández leads the practice, with experience in IP litigation, IP-related due diligence and the coordination of clients' trade mark and patent portfolios outside Guatemala.
 Head of dispute resolution Mario René Archila brings additional litigation expertise to the team.

 Procter & Gamble

 US Dairy Export Council

-- Representing the US Dairy Export Council in the defence of a claim filed by the European Union against a resolution of the Ministry of the Economy that grants protection to the appellation of origin ‘Parmigiano Reggiano’ which identifies an Italian cheese but declares the name ‘Parmesan’ as generic.
+- Representing the US Dairy Export Council in the defence of a claim brought by the European Union, challenging a resolution of the Ministry of the Economy which grants protection to the appellation of origin “Parmigiano-Reggiano” but declares the name “Parmesan” to be generic.

 CENTRAL LAW Guatemala